 ﴾19﴿ Aja'altum siqaayatal haaajji wa 'imaaratal masjidil haraami kamman aamana billaahi wal Yawmil Aakhiri wa jaahada fee sabeelil laah; laa yastawoona 'indal laah; wallaahu laa yahdil qawmaz zaalimeen

-﴾17﴿ It is not acceptable for the polytheists to build the mosque of Allah, the Exalted, while they bear witness that they have surrendered their souls to disbelief.
-These are those whose deeds are in vain.
-They will abide in the Fire forever
+﴾17﴿ It is not for the polytheists to maintain the mosques of Allah while bearing witness against themselves to disbelief.
+Their deeds are in vain, and they will abide forever in the Fire.

-﴾19﴿ Do you think that giving water to pilgrims and building the Sacred Mosque are equal to one who believes in Allah Almighty and the Last Day And he strives for Allah, but they are not equal in the sight of Allah, and Allah does not reward the wrongdoing people
+﴾19﴿ Do you consider giving water to the pilgrims and maintaining the Sacred Mosque as equal to someone who believes in Allah and the Last Day and strives in the cause of Allah?
+They are not equal in the sight of Allah, and Allah does not reward the wrongdoing people.

 [17] This verse addresses the second objection or obstacle to fighting the polytheists.